open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

     MyFruitCounter.Add(1, new("name", "apple"), new("color", "red"));
     MyFruitCounter.Add(2, new("name", "lemon"), new("color", "yellow"));
     MyFruitCounter.Add(2, new("name", "apple"), new("color", "green"));
+    // Because "color" is dropped the resulting metric values are - name:apple LongSum Value:3 and name:lemon LongSum Value:2
     ...

     // If you provide an empty `string` array as `TagKeys` to the `MetricStreamConfiguration`